Reptiles. A Grass Snake slithering into the water, a Common Lizard basking on a bare patch in the heath; these are welcome sights.

 The other two reptile species that may be recorded in Barnsley are:

 Slow worm (Anguis fragilis)

 Adder (Vipera berus)

-In Barnsley, sites with a good population (five or more individuals) of a reptile species would be considered for local wildlife site status.
+In Barnsley, sites with a good population of a reptile species would be considered for Local Wildlife Site (LWS) status.

-A good population of a reptile (grass snake or lizard) would have 5 or more-individuals.
-20 or more grass snakes would be exceptional as would more than ten common lizards.
+A good population of a reptile (Grass Snake or Common Lizard) would have 5 or more-individuals.
+20 or more Grass Snakes would be exceptional as would more than ten Common Lizards.